AStrizh/databento_toolkit/README.md

 # Databento Toolkit (Unofficial)

-(Last commit broke stuff.
-Will fix tomorrow)
+### Supported Futures Contracts: CL, NG, ES, NQ, RTY, YM
+*Currently, downloads for Index Futures are not working as desired, leaving large date gaps between contracts, will be addressed soon.*

-This project [WILL] provide(s) tools for downloading, decoding, and processing historical market data using the [Databento API](https://docs.databento.com/) and the Rust Programming Language.
+This project provides tools for downloading, decoding, and processing historical market data using the [Databento API](https://docs.databento.com/) and the Rust Programming Language.

-Currently only configured to download 1-minute bar data (OHLCV) for CL (WTI Light Sweet Crude Oil) futures contracts (should be simple enough to modify for other Futures symbols).
+Allows users to download 1-minute bar data (OHLCV) for 6 futures contract symbols.
-It specifically downloads the last 40 days of a contract (when it is front of the month).
+It specifically downloads the last 40 days of CL (when it is front of the month).
 Time periods can be adjusted in the code.

 - This is an independent project by Aleksandr Strizhevskiy, and is not supported by Databento